-We may be involved in patent litigation and other disputes regarding intellectual property rights, and can give no assurances that we will prevail in any such litigation or other dispute
+We may be involved in patent litigation and other disputes regarding intellectual property rights and may require licenses from third parties for our discovery and development and planned commercialization activities.
+We may not prevail in any such litigation or other dispute or be able to obtain required licenses.

-Our potential products and those of our collaborators may give rise to claims that they infringe the patents of others.
-This risk will increase as the biotechnology industry expands and as other companies obtain more patents covering the sequences, functions and uses of genes and the drug targets they encode.
-In addition, many companies have well-established patent portfolios directed to common techniques, methods and means of developing, producing and manufacturing pharmaceutical products.
-Other companies or institutions could bring legal actions against us or our collaborators for damages or to stop us or our collaborators from manufacturing and marketing the affected products.
-If any of these actions are successful, in addition to our potential liability for damages, these entities may require us or our collaborators to obtain a license in order to continue to manufacture or market the affected products or may force us to terminate manufacturing or marketing efforts.
+Our discovery and development efforts as well as our potential products and those of our collaborators may give rise to claims that they infringe the patents of others.
+This risk will increase as the biotechnology industry expands and as other companies and institutions obtain more patents covering the sequences, functions and uses of genes and the drug targets they encode.
+We are aware that other companies and institutions have conducted research on many of the same targets that we have identified and have filed patent applications potentially covering many of the genes and encoded drug targets that are the focus of our drug discovery programs.
+In some cases, patents have issued from these applications.
+In addition, many companies and institutions have well-established patent portfolios directed to common techniques, methods and means of developing, producing and manufacturing pharmaceutical products.
+Other companies or institutions could bring legal actions against us or our collaborators for damages or to stop us or our collaborators from engaging in certain discovery or development activities or from manufacturing and marketing any resulting therapeutic products.
+If any of these actions are successful, in addition to our potential liability for damages, these entities would likely require us or our collaborators to obtain a license in order to continue engaging in the infringing activities or to manufacture or market the resulting therapeutic products or may force us to terminate such activities or manufacturing and marketing efforts.

-We may need to pursue litigation against others to enforce our patents and intellectual property rights.
+We may need to pursue litigation against others to enforce our patents and intellectual property rights and may be the subject of litigation brought by third parties to enforce their patent and intellectual property rights.
+In addition, we may become involved in litigation based on intellectual property indemnification undertakings that we have given to certain of our collaborators.
 Patent litigation is expensive and requires substantial amounts of management attention.
-In addition, the eventual outcome of any such litigation is uncertain.
+The eventual outcome of any such litigation is uncertain and involves substantial risks.

 We believe that there will continue to be significant litigation in our industry regarding patent and other intellectual property rights.
-We have and many of our competitors have and are continuing to expend significant amounts of time, money and management resources on intellectual property litigation.
+We have expended and many of our competitors have expended and are continuing to expend significant amounts of time, money and management resources on intellectual property litigation.
 If we become involved in future intellectual property litigation, it could consume a substantial portion of our resources and could negatively affect our results of operations.

-Patent litigation involves substantial risks.
-Each time we sue for patent infringement we face the risk that the patent will be held invalid or unenforceable.
-Such a determination is binding on us for all future litigation involving that patent.
-Furthermore, in light of recent U.S. Supreme Court precedent, our ability to enforce our patents against state agencies, including state sponsored universities and research labs, is limited by the Eleventh Amendment to the U.S. Constitution.
-Finally, opposition by academicians and the government may hamper our ability to enforce our patent against academic or government research laboratories.
-Enforcement of our patents may cause our reputation in the academic community to be injured.
+Furthermore, in light of recent United States Supreme Court precedent, our ability to enforce our patents against state agencies, including state sponsored universities and research laboratories, is limited by the Eleventh Amendment to the United States Constitution.
+In addition, opposition by academicians and the government may hamper our ability to enforce our patents against academic or government research laboratories.
+Finally, enforcement of our patents may cause our reputation in the academic community to be injured.